A free Tunisian crochet cowl pattern

 Rows 3-13: Repeat Row 2.

-Row 14: Repeat Row 2 to the last yo, leave a tail and cut yarn, with semi-solid colorway leave a tail and wrap yarn over hook, pull through last 2 loops with semi-solid.
+Row 14: Repeat Row 2 to the last yo, leave a 6 inch tail and cut yarn, with semi-solid colorway leave a 6 inch tail and wrap yarn over hook, pull through last 2 loops with new color.

 Row 15: Repeat Row 2.